kairos-io/immucore/README.md

 ---

-There is currently support to boot in UKI mode without doing a final switch_root into `/sysroot` This means that the initramfs is not really an initramfs but the final system and contains all the needed stuff to boot.
+There is currently support to boot in UKI mode without doing a final switch_root into `/sysroot` This means that the initramfs is not really an initramfs but the final system and contains all the needed parts to boot.
-This mixed with a UKI binary in which we dump everything into the final binary means that you can have a single EFI file with your full system.
+This, mixed with a UKI binary in which we dump everything into the final binary, means that you can have a single EFI file with your full system.

 This is currently activated by setting the `rd.immucore.uki` on the cmdline.